andrew-peng-144/Junior-Design-0326/README.md

 11. Save the rule.

 We still need to download software to connect to the server through port 22.
 We also need a “key file” which is basically the password to use when connecting to the server through port 22.
 Please contact Dr. Jonathan Shelley for the `.ppk` key file.
-Handle the key with extreme caution however, as anyone with the key file can edit files on the server as a root user and basically do anything on the server.

 ### Install and run PuTTY